 Carroll County Public School Counselors facilitate the academic, career, and social/emotional development of all students.
 School Counselors are integral members of the instructional team.
 They directly impact student achievement by delivering comprehensive services that meet the needs of the 21st Century school community.

-- Develop communication, citizenship and employability skills to make positive contributions to the community
+o Develop communication, citizenship, and employability skills to make positive contributions to the community

-Nicola Hildreth, serves as the Supervisor of School Counseling, a program that employs 82 School Counselors and Alternative Programs Intervention Specialists.
+Nicola Fagan, serves as the Supervisor of School Counseling, a program that employs 82 School Counselors and Alternative Programs Intervention Specialists.
+Christie McCubbin, serves as the School Counseling Mentor, provides professional learning and support to School Counselors in the development/implementation of their programs.
 Counselors are part of the staff in each of Carroll County's schools.
 They provide a variety of services to students, parents, and staff.

-The Carroll County Public Schools have counseling services available to students in all elementary, middle, and high schools.
-The role of the counselor is to guide, advise, recommend, consult, and assist with the nearly limitless variety of concerns that students, parents, teachers, administrators, and the school community may have.
+Carroll County Public Schools has counseling services available to students in all elementary, middle, and high schools.
+The role of the school counselor is to guide, advise, recommend, consult, and assist with the nearly limitless variety of concerns that students, parents, teachers, administrators, and the school community may have.
 School counselors are vital members of the education team.

 The school counseling program in Carroll County is aligned with the ASCA (American School Counselor Association) national model.
-Each school counselor addresses the three domains of school counseling:
+The primary goal of all school counselors is to promote and enhance student learning through three broad areas of student development: Academic Development, Career Development and Social/Emotional Development.

 - Students will acquire the attitudes, knowledge, and skills that contribute to effective learning in school and across the life span.